 The EP received a good deal of college airplay and led to the band's first television appearances on MV3 in Los Angeles, (for which they were paid $500) performing With a Cantaloupe Girlfriend and Sorry.
 The success of the EP helped sell the remaining copies of the Salvation Army albums, now resplendent with large Three O’Clock stickers covering over the forbidden name.
 Frontier were later to do a repressed under the new title of Before Three O’Clock and the CD a few years later added the rest of their recordings and unreleased tracks to the collection.As Let’s Active had done with their infamous puppy video for “Everything Means No” The Three O’Clock got to do an “econo-video” for I.R.S.'
 The Cutting Edge show on MTV.
 The idea behind this segment being the artist coming up with a theme for a video and then the program put it together and filmed it that day.
 Avoiding the puppy dilemma of Easter’s combo they wisely settled on the band performing I Go Wild in front of a pop art background.

-In June of 1983 the band set off on their first national tour and returned considering the venture an overall success and encouraged they were ready to record a full album.
-Since they were self financing the project in the hopes of finding a major to release it they did not have a huge budget but fortunately what they did have was the brilliant Earle Mankey and his far more affordable home studio Earl's Psychedelic Shack.
+In June of 1983 the band set off on their first national tour and returned considering the venture an overall success and encouraged they were ready to record a full album for Frontier.
+They did not have a major label budget but fortunately what they did still have was the brilliant Earle Mankey and his far more affordable home studio Earl's Psychedelic Shack.
 That gave them the luxury of six weeks over the summer of ‘83 in which to record an album’s worth of tunes.
 Now that things were getting serious and well aware that being perceived of as a Neo-psych band in 1983 would have doomed to a cult following and nothing more they wisely decided to highlight their pop chops rather than go technicolor mad.
 Instead to rely on Mankey to highlight the pop while shimmering the psych into the mix for the more dedicated listeners.

 The result is a beautiful pop album that is also a psychedelic gem, basically a classic.
 Tambourines has nine new songs: Jet Fighter, Stupid Einstein, And So We Run, Fall To The Ground, A Day In Erotica, Tomorrow, On My Own When Lightning Starts and Seeing Is Believing along with a cover of the Bee Gees’ In My Own Time.
 While much of the album continues the guitar splashed power pop of the EP the band were not afraid to include more mellow material.
 This did not sit well with certain sections of the punk obsessed press who castigated the band for not still being the Salvation Army and playing everything at breakneck speed to an audience of ten.
 Other, more open members of the press embraced the album for the classic adventurous gem it actually was.

-Despite its love or hate reception it sold an impressive 20,000 copies, especially since, unable to garner any major label interest as yet, they had settle for releasing it on Frontier that December.
+Despite its love or hate reception it sold an impressive 20,000 copies when it was released it on Frontier that December.
 They also secured a Japanese release for it on JVC along with one for Baroque Hoedown.
 Lolita also released the album in France with a more psychedelic variation on a cover art.
 Lolita, without asking anyone connected with the band cheekily included a Radio Tokyo Studio recorded song Around The World that had been included on the tape containing In Love In Too and Lucifer Sam that had been sent to them for the extra tracks on their version of Baroque Hoedown.
 Turned out the band did not hold copyright to the recording and it was hastily removed from later pressings (though was later included on the Frontier CD reissue in 1991).

 With Lisa Fanacher taking care of the album and the fan club and her boyfriend John Silva taking on manger duties The Three O'Clock took off on another national tour, staying in cheap motels or crashing on the floors of helpful fans.
 Playing in Davis, California Quercio was approached by Scott Vanderbilt then manager of Game Theory asking if he would be interested in recording the band’s new album.
 Game Theory had already self released their debut album Blaze of Glory back in 81, recorded in leader Scott Miller’s house on a shoestring that had not even stretched to printed covers and in ‘83 a mini album Pointed Accounts of People You Know on Rational Records.
 Vanderbilt had approached Mitch Easter with the same request a few weeks earlier when Let’s Active had played the same club.
 Easter was impressed enough by Game Theory to agree on principal but his work schedule made it difficult for the time being.
 So they chose to ask Quercio instead and he agreed.
 The only problem was that as the recording approached the funding shrank until they only had enough to record a mini album on a Tascam 8 Track.
 Despite all this Distortion, released in 1984 on Rational is really rather excellent and contains early Miller classics, Shark Pretty and Nine Lives to Rigel Five.
 Quercio produced and added backing vocals, both to great effect.
 More importantly he and Miller became friends and his involvement with Game Theory continued from then on.